Britax B-Safe Ultra Review

 Ease of Use

 The Ultra's buckle is similar to other Britax buckles and operates smoothly without difficulty.
-The chest clip is also the same as other Britax options with an easy to press release button and parts that slide together without skipping.
+The chest clip is also the same as other Britax options, with an easy-to-press release button and parts that slide together without skipping.

-To tighten the harness the Ultra has a smoother strap that is easier to pull than previous models and we like the easy to find and press release button.
+To tighten the harness, the Ultra has a smoother strap that is easier to pull than previous models, and we like the easy-to-find and press release button.
 While the button sits on top of the padding and isn't hard to find, it also isn't soft enough for children to alter.

 The shoulder strap height is a non-rethread style adjustment where the headrest assembly moves up or down as needed.
-The clip on the back of the seat is easy to squeeze and the assembly moves smoothly without a problem.
+The clip on the back of the seat is easy to squeeze, and the assembly moves smoothly without a problem.
 The shoulder straps have six positions and the crotch strap has two, which is enough to ensure a secure fit for most babies.

-The Ultra's handle has squeezable release levers on both sides of the handle where it connects to the carrier.
+The Ultra's handle has squeezable release levers on both sides where it connects to the carrier.
 Simultaneously squeezing the levers allows the handle to rotate to one of four possible positions.
 The levers are some of the best in the group with a larger size and smooth movement.
 The handle doesn't rub on the carrier or the canopy.